-c.
-Company
+c) Company

-- a.
-Certificate of incorporation

-- b.
-Memorandum and Articles of Association.

-- c.
-Permanent Account Number of the Entity.

-- d.
-A resolution from the Board of Directors and power of attorney granted to its managers, officers or employees to transact on its behalf.

-- e.
-Identification information i.e. any OVD as per Individual in respect of managers, officers or employees holding an attorney to transact on its behalf.
+- i) Certificate of incorporation - ii) Memorandum and Articles of Association. - iii) Permanent Account Number of the Entity. - iv) A resolution from the Board of Directors and power of attorney granted to its managers, officers or employees to transact on its behalf. - v) Identification information i.e. any OVD as per Individual in respect of managers, officers or employees holding an attorney to transact on its behalf. - d) Partnership Firms e) Trust

-d.
-Partnership Firms